 If you are having a similar issue with your PC's hard drive, you can try the fixes below.

-If you encounter problems with an external drive suddenly not working or becoming undetectable to your PC, the first thing to check is the physical connection.
+If an external drive suddenly stops working or becomes undetectable to your PC, the first thing to check is the physical connection, ensuring it is properly plugged in and seated securely in the USB port.

 #1.
 Check and Change External Hard Drive Connection Cable